madebysource/pho-devstack/README.md

 # pho-devstack [![NPM version][npm-image]][npm-url]

+> Everything what a front-end developer needs in one tasty soup.

 ## Status

 This software is in stabilization phase.
 We've used it in [Source][Source] and [Abdoc][Abdoc] for some months now.
 We're currently working mainly on documentation and website.